Annah-2003/Password-checker/README.md

  Bootstrap- general styling for responsive design

 ## Setup and Installation

+ `Prerequisites`
+ To run this project locally, you need:

+ A modern web browser (Chrome, Firefox, Safari, etc.)
+ Basic knowledge of HTML, CSS, and JavaScript

 `1.
 Clone the repository`
 `2.
 Open index.html in your web-browser`